remember that you must live

 in my passive hand

 On the reverse is another universe, one that contains a virus.
 Gold, that initial pursuit by the first alchemists to metamorphose lead, has been a constant thread of visual representation of divinity, a space reserved for the pious and wealthy.
 But its creation is imperfect, its threads laid bare.
 It, too, is a construct, a false idol.
 In the center of this space is a wheel of 10 opened left hands, each melting or building its own memento mori / vivere.
-The human skull, the proposed locus of consciousness, a precious thing, really.
-We die yet it continues on, a signifier of legacy.
 Made of gallium, a metal that melts at 85 degrees, or when cradled by the human hand, this mold-poured skull lives in precarity.
-Whose legacy?
-What legacy?
 The danger of the queer body, even in its most passive, resting, and subconscious state, is in its ability to destroy empires—to infect paradigms and promulgate alternatives.
 We are feared, and perhaps rightfully so.
 We have the power to change.